International Paper (IP)

 Thomas Hamic, Executive Vice President and President of North American Packaging Solutions

-Thomas Hamic joined International Paper in 1991 and has held various sales, marketing, finance, strategic planning, and leadership positions in the United States and Europe throughout his career.
+Thomas Hamic joined International Paper in 1991 and has held various sales, marketing, finance, strategic planning, and leadership roles in the United States and Europe.
 He was named a company officer in 2009 and elected senior vice president in 2018.
-Hamic led IP's Global Cellulose Fibers business and commercial efforts from 2020 to 2022, and in 2023, he was named senior vice president, North American Container and Chief Commercial Officer.
+From 2020 to 2022, Hamic led IP's Global Cellulose Fibers business and the company's commercial efforts.
+In 2023, he was named senior vice president, North American Container and Chief Commercial Officer.

 AI Analysis | Feedback